 When you write this sort of content and add it to your website, you’re doing two things: you start competing in search engines for the terms you’re writing about, and you make yourself look like the expert graphic designer you are.

 A graphic designer with a Gmail or Yahoo account probably conveys a rebellious, gritty tone many of your clients would appreciate.

-But if you want, you may set up as many branded email addresses as you wish, your hosting package size being the only limit.
+But if you like, you may set up as many branded email addresses as you wish, your hosting package size being the only limit.

 Your website comes with Google Analytics installed.

-This is probably one of the most important aspects of a website: knowing who visits it and what they’re looking for.
+This is likely one of the most important aspects of a website: knowing who visits it and what they’re looking for.

-But every week you’ll also receive an analytics report displaying important information about who visited your site and how they got there.
+Every week, you’ll also receive an analytics report displaying essential information about who visited your site and how they got there.